ramity/ally/docs/2023-07-09-model-plan.md

     - Instance of performing an exercise in time at a specified weight by a given user
 - fitness/exerciseLog
     - Contains all exerciseEntries for a given day and user
+- fitness/exerciseCollection
+    - Contains all exerciseLogs for a given user

 ---